Alpha-Glucosidase Inhibitors for Type 2 Diabetes

 What To Think About

 These medicines do not cause low blood sugar or weight gain, but you might have low blood sugar if you don't eat or if you exercise, drink alcohol, or use another medicine that causes low blood sugar.
-When taking this medicine, low blood sugar can be treated with
+When taking this medicine, low blood sugar can be treated with quick-sugar foods except table sugar or regular soda pop, which will not work.

 If you pass a lot of gas while taking this medicine, your doctor may suggest a lower dose and then increase the dose slowly.
 Eating a lower-carbohydrate diet can also help.
 If you have problems with your digestive system, you might not be able to take this medicine.